Arabic coffee: Coffeehouse

-Served
+Serving

 A man pours the traditional cup of Arabic coffee in the Levant.

+A cup of coffee with Lokma.

+Coffee is part of the hospitality tradition of the inhabitants of the Arabian Peninsula, and guests are often welcomed with the phrase "Come in for coffee," regardless of the actual range of food and drinks served.

 Arabic coffee is usually served just a few centiliters at a time.
 Arabic coffee is served following formal etiquette for the host, the visitor, and the server.
-The server is required to hold the Dallah with the palm of his right hand positioned at the top, while using the left hand to hold the cup.
+The server is required to hold the dallah with the palm of his right hand positioned at the top, while using the left hand to hold the cup.
 In accordance with guest etiquette, the cup should be received and returned to the server by using the right hand.
 Priority is given to the oldest or most significant guest.
 The guest drinks it and if he wishes, he will gesture to the waiter not to pour any more.
 Otherwise, the host/waiter will continue to serve another few centilitres at a time until the guest indicates he has had enough.
 The most common practice is to drink only one cup since serving coffee serves as a ceremonial act of kindness and hospitality.
 Sometimes people also drink larger volumes during conversations.